-The Joint Liquidators remain in correspondence with the former Joint Administrators, and have requested detailed explanations regarding certain aspects of the strategy implemented by the Joint

-Administrators during the Administration.
-A response to our queries has very recently been received from solicitors acting for the former Joint Administrators.
-We will be reviewing the response and considering with the Committee what further actions are necessary in relation to these investigations.
+The Joint Liquidators remain in correspondence with the former Joint Administrators' legal advisers regarding previous requests for detailed explanations regarding certain aspects of the strategy implemented by the Joint Administrators during the Administration.
+We continue to liaise closely with the Committee in relation to these investigations.